|

 By Marek Wittenberg

-It prompts us to reflect on the role of culture in fostering a united Europe.
-In this series of interviews, we are eager to learn from artists and a wide range of cultural professionals about what Europe and the EU mean to them personally and for their practice.
-Additionally, we explore how cultural exchange can contribute to a stronger shared European (cultural) space.
+This has prompted us to reflect on the role of culture in fostering a united Europe.
+In this interview series, we are eager to learn from artists and a wide range of cultural professionals about what Europe and the EU mean to them personally and for their practice.
+Additionally, we explore how cultural exchange can contribute to a stronger shared European social and cultural space.

 What we need [...] is cold realism about the facts, the figures, and people’s needs.
 But what we need above all: we need imagination